Description

 10:30 - 11:00Coffee Break

-11:00 - 11:45Open source neuronavigation for low-resources healthcare settingsSonia Pujol and Colton Barr
+11:00 - 11:45Open source neuronavigation for low-resources healthcare settingsSonia Pujol and Colton Barr, Harvard (Online)

 11:45 - 12:30MONAI Label: an open source image labelling and learning toolAndres Diaz-Pinto, NVIDIA